deniszykov/msgpack-unity3d/README.md

 	public override object Deserialize(IJsonReader reader)
 	{
-		// General rule of 'Deserialize' is to leave reader on last token of deserialized value.
+		// General rule of 'Deserialize' is to leave reader on
+		// last token of deserialized value.
 It is EndOfObject or EndOfArray, or Value.

-		var guidStr = reader.ReadString(nextToken: false); // nextToken: true will call 'reader.NextToken()' after 'ReadString()'.
+		var guidStr = reader.ReadString(nextToken: false);
-		var value = new Guid(guidStr);
+		// nextToken: true will call 'reader.NextToken()' AFTER 'ReadString()'. var value = new Guid(guidStr);
 		return value;
 	}